 Whatever you have done is past and not to be regretted.
 That which you have not yet done, let go of it and do not think about it.
 This is to be a practitioner of the Way.
 Having patience, one leaves the world to its own devices, and gain and loss do not arise from the self. – Bodhidharma’s Method of Quieting the Mind

 But he turned and said to Peter, ‘Get behind me, Satan!
 You are an obstacle in my path, because you are thinking not as God thinks but as human beings do.’
 (Matthew 16:23)

 Be you therefore perfect, even as your Father who is in heaven is perfect.
 (Matt.
 5:48)

 Self-realization is attained through the perfection of practices aimed at achieving as much identity with the Self, or God, as possible.
-The first list of practices is the Eightfold Path—the fourth Truth of the Four Noble Truths.
+The first list of practices is the Eightfold Path, which is the fourth Truth of the Four Noble Truths.
 Each of the eight paths was preceded by the word samyak, meaning perfected or accomplished.

 The Pali canon (Theravada School) lists ten perfections, or paramitas:

 The Mahayana school includes a perfection not included on this list: dhyana, or meditation.
-Missing from both the Theravada and Mahayana lists is Right View, the first perfection of the Eightfold Path.
+Missing from both the Theravada and Mahayana lists is Right View, which is the first perfection of the Eightfold Path.
 This is most likely because meditating and listening to talks about the laws of reality, known as Dharma talks, are features of monastic life.
 However, most people have never listened to a Dharma talk or meditated, so I have included them in my list of practices, along with others, such as gratitude or thankfulness, that have proven to be very effective.

 Ten practices for attaining an awakening: